YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><code>true</code></td><td><code>true</code></td><td><code>true</code></td></tr>
     </table>

-15. When a player attempts to set a block that is _very_ far away<br>
+15. When a player attempts to set a block that is *very* far away.<br>
-  (this usually indicates a hacker is trying to get information about other players' locations)
+  (this usually indicates a hacker is trying to get information about other players' locations, or is using hack client)

     <table>
     <tr><td></td><td><b>Default</b></td><td></td></tr>